-Established a cemetery for American dead from the Guadalcanal campaign.
-By 1943 the cemetery was further developed with a chapel made of local materials and a large cross, surrounded by machine gun bullets and 37mm shells.
+During the middle of 1942, the American Cemetery Guadalcanal was established a cemetery for American casualties from the Guadalcanal campaign.
+By 1943 the cemetery was further developed with a chapel made using local materials and a large cross, surrounded by machine gun bullets and 37mm shells.

 On September 17, 1943 First Lady Eleanor Roosevelt visited the cemetery during her day tour of Guadalcanal.
 She was photographed and recorded visiting several graves including Marine Cpl Stanley E. Friedrichs.